 According to reports, the hotel staff loads the robot’s storage with supplies, uses the robot’s touch screen to input commands, and sends it to various rooms where recipients will take towels, linens, amenities or whatever is requested.
 Starwood uses “Botlr” in similar ways at its Aloft barnd hotels.

-Hilton has been working with “Connie,” a much smaller countertop robot, at its Mclean Virginia hotel.
+Hilton has been working with “Connie,” a much smaller countertop travel robot, at its Mclean Virginia hotel.
 Although based on Nao, a human-shaped robot commercially available through Aldebaran, Connie, named after founder Conrad Hilton, has been programmed with IBM’s Watson software so it can answers concierge style questions about local restaurants and attractions.

 No matter what you think about technology, robots are not necessarily taking jobs away from humans.
 Meet “Mario” as an example.
 A funnier looking robot built by Zora Robotics in Europe, Mario began working at the Marriott Ghent in Belgium.
 With a capacity for 19 languages, some humor and the programming to discuss the menu at the breakfast buffet, Mario proved so popular with guests that the hotel needed more staff to follow up on interactions with increased crowds.

-Just as robot used has increased enormously in industry, there are many other examples in action -- in the travel industry -- around the world.
+Just as robot used has increased enormously in industry, there are many other examples in action — in the travel industry — around the world.
 Are robots proving popular?

-Globally, about 75 percent of travelers think that hotel porters and bellmen could be replaced by robots.
-In the U.S. and U.K., about 50 percent of travelers surveyed by TravelZoo said they would welcome a robot at the Front Desk, if it could answer their questions; acceptance rises if a human accompanies it to greet new guests.
+Globally, about 75% of travelers think that hotel porters and bellmen could be replaced by robots.
+In the U.S. and U.K., about 50% of travelers surveyed by TravelZoo said they would welcome a robot at the Front Desk, if it could answer their questions.
+Acceptance of robots rises if a human accompanies it to greet new guests.

 Panasonic describes HOSPI as a robot which uses “preprogrammed map information, high performance sensors and an advanced collision-avoidance algorithm” to perform its duties without collisions.
 It’s cute too, as you can see in this video.

-The HOSPI prototype is currently in use in four hospitals in Japan and other countries for the delivery of pharmaceuticals and specimens.
+The HOSPI prototype is currently in use in hospitals in Japan and other countries for the delivery of pharmaceuticals and specimens.